Calvinbullock/qoutes-cli/readme.md

 - `./qouteCLI`          - run the binary (Linux / MacOS)

 ## plans -- Stories
-- TDD - TEST DRIVEN!!
-FROM THE START
+- Tested with unit tests
-- a program that display's a quote every time I start a terminal or with a cmd and can add new ones with cli tool
+- a program that display's a quote every time I start a terminal or with a cmd and can add new ones with cli tools
     - nice formatting (when printing)
     - a help doc / tldr
     - store in a csv -- for now